Drill regulations for quick-firing field artillery

 b) on the caisson limber – left shell-handler, fuze setter, right shell-handler.

-When the gunners were not on the limbers, they walked in a line behind the gun and the ammunition wagon respectively.
+When the gunners are not on the limbers, they walk in a line behind the gun and the ammunition wagon respectively.

-There was three different gaits for field artillery :
+There are three different gaits for field artillery :

 at walk: 100 m in a minute, 5 km in a hour;